AlphaLul/Silksong.HornetAudioEditor/README.md

 2. Download `HornetAudioEditor.zip` and extract it to the `BepInEx/plugins` folder
 3. Download `AudioTablePatcher.dll` and put it in the `BepInEx/patchers` folder
 4. Run the game
+    - After running the game, you'll have access to the `audioCollections.json` file in the `HornetAudioEditor` folder

 ## Basic Usage
 When fully populated, your `HornetAudioEditor` folder should look something like this: